Tornadoes of 1974: April 18–21

+A stovepipe tornado near Howards Grove, Wisconsin on April 21.

 A widespread tornado outbreak produced at least 36 tornadoes across the Great Plains and Midwest.
 A multiple-vortex F3 tornado touched down in Wisconsin, striking Lomira, killing 2 people.
 159 miles per hour was calculated as a tornado destroyed 30 farms and then went on to rip apart 300 homes in Oshkosh, Wisconsin.